A Detailed Comparison of Unit, Integration and Functional Testing:

-A black box testing technique, where the functionality of the application is tested to generate desired output on providing certain input is called ‘Functional testing’.
+A black box testing technique, where the functionality of the application is tested to generate the desired output on providing a certain input is called ‘Functional testing’.

 In our software testing processes, we do this by writing test cases as per the requirements and scenarios.
 For any functionality, the number of test cases written can vary from one to many.